 It's hard to find a better school than Indiana State University if you want to pursue Criminology as a major.
 In addition to its bachelor's programs, Indiana State University offers graduate degrees in Criminology.
 Positioned in Terre Haute, Indiana, this college is a good final choice for students who enjoy the thrill of a popular city.

 The average scholarship given to first-year students is $2,920 with 64.0% of first-year students obtaining an award.
-This school is a fantastic decision for criminology majors.
-Graduates earn salaries that are higher than average.
+Indiana State University works with its students to insure they take on as little student debt as possible.
+The average undergraduate leaves the university with only $25,888 in student loans.
 Take a deeper dive to check out just how Indiana State University ranks in other categories.

 Valparaiso University is a good decision for students pursuing a Criminology degree.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.